INK: Inheritable Natural Backdoor Attack Against Model Distillation: Inheritable Natural Backdoor Attack

+Existing poisoning-based backdoor attacks require a direct access to at least a subset of the training dataset, which can not be satisfied in model distillation scenarios.
+Additionally, the robustness of backdoor attacks faces the challenge of image augmentation and trigger inversion defenses.
+To meet these requirements, we introduce INK, An Inheritable Natural Backdoor Attack against Model Distillation.
+Fig.~\ref{Fig_2} provides an overview of the workflow of INK, which consists of two different implementation strategies for clean image attacks (INK-I) and clean label attacks (INK-L), respectively.

-In this section, we first introduce the statistical-feature-based trigger.
-Building upon the proposed trigger, we then present two types of RSBA implementation: RSBA-CI (Clean Image) and RSBA-CL (Clean Label).
-Additionally, we provide theoretical proofs regarding the robustness of RSBA against image augmentations and model distillation.
+In the rest part of this section, we first introduce statistical-feature-based trigger and theoretically analyze its robustness against image augmentations.
+Subsequently, we provide detailed implementation of INK-I and INK-L. Building upon the implementation of INK, we further theoretically proved the robustness of INK against model distillation.